-The grease/oil outlet nozzle is removed for freight purposes and is located in the filter basket.
-The outlet nozzle can be found by lifting the lid or opening the filter door and removing it from inside the filter basket.
+The grease/oil outlet nozzle is removed for freight purposes and is located in the Grease Boss tank.
+The outlet nozzle can be found by lifting the lid and removing it from inside.

-- 1. The seal is already located on the outer left wall and held in place by two or four screws required to affix the nozzle. - 2.
+- 1. The seal is already located on the outer left wall and held in place by four screws required to affix the nozzle. - 2.
 Place the outlet nozzle over the seal on the external wall in position and firm up nuts to locate. - 3.
 Lift lid and check the wiper blade and chute are located correctly and have not moved due to transport or handling.